mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

             -   As always, amazing insights by cdeotte https://www.kaggle.com/competitions/amex-default-prediction/discussion/336229#1851638

+    -   18/07/2022
+        -   Rigorous ablations, trying to understand each factor that gives a 7953 LGBM

     -   13/07/2022
         -   Let's make my v13 features into a dataset✅
             -   {numerical, difference} * {first, last, mean, std}